Best Black Friday and Cyber Monday 2019 deals: today's UK offers from Argos, Amazon and John Lewis

 Are Black Friday deals still on?

 Yes!
 Deals will carry on until midnight Cyber Monday, 2nd December.
-Some brands will release new deals just for Cyber Monday which we will add here.
-Some deals will carry on through next week.
+Some brands have released new deals for Cyber Monday which we’ve detailed here.
+Some deals will carry on through the week.

 Where can I find the best Black Friday and Cyber Monday deals?